craftsmancoding/pagination/README.md

 # Pagination

-A simple pagination library for the common folks: this generates links for flipping through pages of records.
-Now includes DOCUMENTATION!
+A simple pagination library for the common folks: this generates links for flipping through pages of records, now including documentation!
 Although other libraries may have vastly superior features, this humble library attempts to make due with examples and explanations.
-If you are a super genius who grok's source-code with one glance, then you have many other packages to choose from.
+If you are a super genius who grok's source-code with one glance then those other libraries work just fine for you.

 ## Overview